-On Wednesday, November 15, students took to the streets of Central London to protest tuition fees.
+Students took to the streets of central London to protest tuition fees.
 They marched several miles from Malet Street to Parliament Square.
-The protest called for the scrapping of all tuition fees, living grants for all students and a halt to campus funding cuts.
+The protest called for the scrapping of tuition fees, living grants for all students and a halt to campus ‘funding cuts’.

 A group of Sussex students and Union officers attended the protest and were heard chanting: “Students and workers unite and fight!” and “Sussex.
 Cut the rent!”.
-They were also displeased with the NUS’ decision not to support the protest which had the support of the Labour Party, Momentum and The NCAFC (National Campaign Against Fees and Cuts).
+They were also displeased with the National Union of Students’ (NUS) decision not to support the protest which had the support of the Labour Party, Momentum and The NCAFC (National Campaign Against Fees and Cuts).
 An NUS spokesperson told The Badger: “NUS national policy as voted for by the membership is in support of a free education system.”

 She also said: “Free education is extremely realistic.
 According to the National Campaign Against Fees and Cuts, there would only need to be a 2.5% increase in corporation tax (which would still leave the UK’s rate far below all the other G7 countries) and not only could tuition fees be abolished but maintenance grants could be reestablished too.

 Free education is now a mainstream topic of conversation.
 It was in both the Green Party’s manifesto and in Labour’s Manifesto at the last general election and for the first time ever, the Conservative government has frozen the fee threshold, a reformist measure in [an] attempt to dissipate the momentum around the topic.